spacetelescope/hst_notebooks/index.md

     pip install -r requirments.txt

-If pip reports conflicts, then you might need to follow the above instructions to create a new, isolated environment instead of using `stcal`
+If pip reports conflicts, then you might need to follow the above instructions to create a new, isolated environment instead of using `hstcal`

 ## Help